Marketlinks Seminar: Realities of Co-Creating with the Private Sector

 Co-creation with the private sector is a challenge, but essential to success in market systems development activities.
 Explore ways activities are effectively navigating the combination of co-creation, collaborating, learning and adapting (CLA), market systems facilitation, and private sector engagement.

-Join Marketlinks on November 20th online or in-person in Washington, DC to discuss how some USAID activities are shifting mindsets around co-creating with the private sector, tailoring operational mechanisms, and leveraging partnerships to create change for vulnerable populations.
+On November 20th, 2019, Marketlinks hosted an online webinar and in-person seminar in Washington, DC to discuss how some USAID activities are shifting mindsets around co-creating with the private sector, tailoring operational mechanisms, and leveraging partnerships to create change for vulnerable populations.

-This webinar will highlight approaches, experiences, lessons learned, and adaptations to support co-creation processes and facilitate private sector engagement under a market systems approach.
-Presenters will share insights from three different market contexts (Honduras, Mozambique, and Uganda) on realities around moving away from transactional relationships, developing skills to support co-creating with the private sector, identifying the “right” partners, and using a youth-led approach.
+This webinar highlighted approaches, experiences, lessons learned, and adaptations to support co-creation processes and to facilitate private sector engagement under a market systems approach.
+Presenters shared insights from three different market contexts (Honduras, Mozambique, and Uganda) on realities around moving away from transactional relationships, developing skills to support co-creating with the private sector, identifying the “right” partners, and using a youth-led approach.

-If you’re joining in-person, we are hosting an in-person only roundtable discussion immediately following the webinar to explore how to take these field lessons forward to further operationalize this type of co-creation within USAID programming, particularly from a Mission perspective.
+For the in-person audience, Marketlinks hosted a roundtable discussion immediately to explore how to take these field lessons forward to further operationalize this type of co-creation within USAID programming, particularly from a Mission perspective.

 Kristin O'Planick is a Market Systems Specialist in USAID's Bureau for Food Security where she seeks to advance market systems facilitation throughout the Feed the Future portfolio.